Skip to content

 Alexa Mellardo

-My normal morning cup of joe certainly wakes me up—but there's a price to pay.
+My normal morning cup of joe certainly wakes me up, but there's a price to pay.
 Coffee also makes me feel anxious, on edge, and jittery.
-When I made the switch to green tea, however, I found my mornings to be way less stressful and much more calming.
+When I switched to green tea, however, I found my mornings to be way less stressful and much more calming.
 It may be the combination of the aroma, the flavor, and the amount of caffeine in a cup of green tea that made this such a refreshing change.

 The flip side to this newfound relaxed 30-day routine is that although I felt less anxious, I was not as energized during the day.
-This prompted me to find out just how much caffeine is in each beverage.
+This prompted me to determine just how much caffeine is in each beverage.
 According to the U.S. Food & Drug Administration, one eight-ounce cup of green tea contains around 30 to 50 milligrams of caffeine, compared to 80 to 100 milligrams in an eight-ounce cup of coffee.
-(No wonder why I felt more relaxed and chill with green tea in my life!)
+(No wonder I felt more relaxed and chill with green tea!)

 To compensate for my lack of energy, halfway through my journey, I increased my consumption to three cups of green tea a day—two in the morning and one in the early afternoon—to ensure I was getting enough of the caffeine boost I needed.
 I think it did the trick!